Professional Sports Organizations' Stance on Cannabis

 For years former athletes have come out about their cannabis use to help manage pain and inflammation associated with the physical exertion and impact of high-level sports, as opposed to traditional opioid medications.
 Interestingly, many professional sports leagues continue to ignore cannabis’ potential health benefits and continue to punish athletes who are caught with cannabis in their system, regardless of the legal status of cannabis in the home state of the team and/or athlete.

-The varying stances of professional sports leagues and their respective Players’ Unions provides interesting perspective into how employers and unions treat employee use of quasi-banned substances.
+The varying stances of professional sports leagues and their respective Players’ Unions provides interesting perspective into how employers and unions treat employee/athlete use of quasi-banned substances.
 These organizations and leagues represent multi-billion dollar industries that have a vested interest in the health and safety of their athletes as well as in keeping their athletes out of legal trouble and on the field.
 Each professional sports organization deals with cannabis differently – some only test for cannabis in order to target substance abuse so they can offer support services as opposed to suspending or fining the athlete.
-The following provides a brief summary of the current cannabis use policies of some of America’s largest sports organizations.
+Below we have provided a brief summary of the current cannabis use policies of some of America’s largest sports organizations.

 The National Hockey League (NHL) has the most laid-back stance regarding cannabis use by athletes participating in the league.
+Currently, the NHL does not list cannabis as a banned substance, thus athletes are not reprimanded if their use if discovered.
 Their stance is to not punish the athletes; they simply test in order to identify its use and offer help to those who need it.
-Those that do come back positive can be referred to enter a drug program which will remain confidential to the league.
+The league randomly tested only a third of the athletes in a given season and those that do come back positive can be referred to enter a drug program which will remain confidential to the league.
 However, athletes do not have to enter the program if they choose not to.

 Major League Baseball (MLB) takes a slightly more punitive stance on cannabis use in the league than the NHL.
 While the MLB does not test for cannabis regularly, they may do so if they have reasonable cause.
 Athletes who are tested and have more than 50 nanograms of THC in their system may be subject to a treatment plan and further fines for subsequent failed tests.
 Players are typically only suspended when they flagrantly disregard the rules, or the league deems them a threat to fellow players’ safety.

 The other two major sports associations, the National Basketball Association (NBA) and National Football League (NFL), are the most strict when it comes to cannabis use.
-The NBA is a little more forgiving than the NFL, as the NBA only tests athletes during the season.
+The NBA tests athletes 3 times during the season and twice during offseason.
+NFL players are only tested in preseason and rookies or veterans are subject to pre-employment testing when entering into a new contract with the NFL club.
 However, both leagues have similar punishments for the first and subsequent offenses including: mandatory enrollment into a marijuana/substance use program for the first offense, a fine for the second, and then game suspensions for further violations.

 In addition to strict policies relating to use, most of these leagues and their associated players’ unions also prohibit players from partaking in the ownership of companies that participate in the cannabis industry.
 This second restriction has the result of preventing professional athletes from making investments into the cannabis industry.
 The consequence of this is that athletes cannot invest their earnings in a way that allows them to support themselves after their playing careers; it also results in many athletes making ill-advised under the table investments that jeopardize their careers as well as the cannabis companies that they entrust their funds to.